LeonChou5311/Counterfactual-benchmark/README.md

 truth_test.ipynb

 ```

+## Paper link: Benchmark Evaluation of Counterfactual Algorithms for XAI: From a White Box to a Black Box (https://arxiv.org/abs/2203.02399)

 ## CUDA problem

 the official tutorial only show the instruction for Ubuntu 18.04.
 However, that one doesn't work on Ubuntu 20.04.